 This is every woman’s nightmare, but keep calm gentle reader, it does not happen that often.
 I’ve written this blog for anyone who is worried that they might have a fake diamond, or would like to know what could help them spot it is not their stone that has come back from the workshop.

 I recently met a lovely lady who had a non-Heirloom London engagement ring, and the engagement did not work out (there is no correlation with the choice of ring supplier!).
 She was looking to trade in what on paper, sounded like a nice diamond.
-Rather than jewellery remodelling, she was keen to use the proceeds of her stone to choose one of our lovely eternity rings.
+Rather than jewellery remodelling, she was keen see if she could use the proceeds of her stone to choose a special eternity ring.
 Which is good thinking, as smaller diamonds cost less per carat, but create a lovely sparkle.